CREWS'PREPARATION FOR THE ISS

 Lunar pit craters are small, steep-walled collapse features that suggest subsurface voids.
 Over 200 pit craters are located in impact melt and are relatively shallow, at about 10 m.
 Learn More

 The Aristarchus plateau - 50°W, 25°N

-Aristarchus crater is located on the edge of the Aristarchus Plateau, one of the most geologically interesting regions of the Moon.
-It is a complex crater of 40 km wide, 3.5 km deep, that has been formed about 175 millions years ago.
+Aristarchus crater is located on the edge of its Plateau, one of the most geologically interesting regions of the Moon.
+Formed in about 175 millions years ago, the crater is 40 km wide, 3.5 km deep.
+Learn more

 OTHER RELATED TOPICS @ SPACE ECONOMY

 TRANSFORMING AN ASTEROID INTO A SPACECRAFT?

 To feed the Cislunar space with exotic materials, Made In Space proposes the RAMA architecture, which turns asteroids into self-sufficient spacecrafts capable returning to this location.
 The architecture can transport asteroids from 10 m-long to 100 .
 Learn More

 ASTEROID REDIRECT ROBOTIC AND CREWED MISSIONS (ALMOST CANCELED!)

 In November 2015, the Formulation Assessment and Support Team (FAST), drafted its Final Report for NASA`s Asteroid Redirect Mission (ARM).
 The primary decision was made on March 2015, to select the boulder capture option for the robotic segment...
 Learn More

 The International Space Station (ISS) provides a challenging research environment with its exposure to extreme heat and cold cycles, ultra vacuum, atomic oxygen and high energy radiation.